Extensive

 and brand resilience.
 A narrow focus on immediate gains may alienate key

-stakeholders and jeopardise reputational capital.
-In contrast, integrating environmental,
+players and jeopardise reputational capital.
+In contrast, integrating

-social, and governance (ESG) concerns into performance metrics signals a
+environmental, social, and governance (ESG) concerns into performance metrics

-forward-thinking approach, supporting stakeholder trust and long-term corporate
+signals a forward-thinking approach, supporting stakeholder confidence and

 Employee